Category

 You’ve doubtlessly seen the aftermath of a tornado touchdown in a residential or business area.
 The sheer power of the winds rends roofs from their foundations, throws beams and shattered glass and other debris through the air so fast that they can impale people or other structures, and decimates weak structures like mobile homes and basic warehouses.

 Upgrading your building with tornado-proof materials and reinforcement can be expensive, but it won’t be nearly as expensive as paying to rebuild your workplace from scratch.
 Consider having your organization’s roof braced and strapped, making it less likely to tear off in high winds.
 You can also replace your windows with a shatter-resistant variety to reduce the damage of glass shrapnel which can easily kill an unprotected person.
-Of course, The relative costs to retrofit an existing building will likely be more than if you were to incorporate tornado-resistant features into a new construction.
+Of course, the relative costs to retrofit an existing building will likely be more than if you were to incorporate tornado-resistant features into a new construction.

 Shelter